UKPLab/starsem2023-arithmetic-based-pretraining/README.md

 ### Dataset Creation
 ---

-Please follow the instructions given in the README of the _scripts_ folder.
+For make the original datasets usable with our code, please follow the instructions given in the README of the _scripts_ folder.

+We provide the dataset splits that were used for our experiments with the inferable number prediction task in the _datasets_ folder.
+However, if you want to recreate them from the original datasets, you can also use the scripts provided in the _scripts_ folder.

 ### Run Experiments
 ---